Child language lab research

 Interactions at the phonology/morphology interface

 One of the classic problems in language acquisition is variability in the production of grammatical morphemes.
-Our recent research suggest that much of the within-speaker variability in morphological production can be understood in terms of prosodic (contextual) constraints, where current findings suggest that grammatical morphemes may be acquired earlier in contexts where they are Prosodically Licensed, pointing to a closer link between the acquisition of phonology and morphology than often assumed.
+Our research suggests that much within-speaker variability in morphological production can be understood in terms of prosodic (contextual) constraints, where current findings suggest that grammatical morphemes appear earlier in contexts where they are Prosodically Licensed, pointing to a closer link between the acquisition of phonology and morphology than often assumed.
 These issues, and their perceptual counterparts (using eye-tracking and brain imaging methods (EEG/MEG)) are currently being explored in various populations (SLI, bilinguals, L2 adults, children with hearing loss), with implications for language processing.

 We have long been interested in how and when children begin to make syntactic generalizations.
-Some of this research has been carried out in Sesotho, where the high frequency of passives appears to facilitate earlier acquisition of this construction than in English.
-On the other hand, Sesotho-speakers also exhibit generalization to low-frequency double-object applicatives, where word order is influenced by animacy rather than thematic roles.
+Some of this research has been carried out in the Bantu language Sesotho,where passives are acquired earlier than in English, due in part to their transparent morphology and high use within the by-phrase.
+Learners of Sesotho also exhibit generalization to low-frequency double-object applicatives, where word order is influenced by animacy rather than thematic roles.
 Recent work on English dative shift and transitive/intransitive alternations also shows early generalization of new syntactic frames with novel verbs.
-Current research has extended this to explore issues of morpho-syntactic generalization as well.
+Current research has extended this to explore issues of morpho-syntactic generalization as well, both in English (e.g., plural allomorphy) and in Mandarin (tone sandhi rule application).

 The nature of the input and implications for learnability